Skip to content

 On a quick-moving chart, it’s important to set up your indicator to quickly pick up on real changes in price, but not so fast that it reacts to every little fluctuation, which could lead you into whipsaw trading.

-The %K line shows you the current price in relation to the high-low range, but it can jump around a lot.
+The %K line shows you the current price in the high-low range, but it can jump around a lot.

-To make sense of this and get a clearer picture, there’s the %D line.
-This is basically an average of the %K, which smooths out the noise and helps you spot when the market might be too high (overbought) or too low (oversold).
+To make sense of this and get a clearer picture of your settings, there’s the %D line.
+This is an average of the %K, which smooths out the noise and helps you spot when the market might be too high (overbought) or too low (oversold).

-By choosing the right balance of these variable and smoothing them out, you can make better decisions in the world of short-term trading and reduce the chance of being impacted false signals.
+By choosing the right balance of these variables and smoothing them out, you can make better decisions in the world of short-term trading and reduce the chance of being impacted by false signals.

-Importance of Choosing the Best Settings for 1-Minute Charts
+Importance of Choosing the Best Stochastic Settings for 1-Minute Charts

 When setting up Stochastic indicators for your 1-minute trading chart, it’s important to get it right because mistakes could lead to false signals and kneejerk trading.
 Trading with a 1-minute chart means you’re dealing with a lot of market noise and the pressure of time.